umeboshi2/paella/pages/vagrant.md

 proliferation of amd64 machines.
 With only the minimal requirements prepared, the vagrant machine can be ready to be used much more quickly.

+## Short Demonstration
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f0dlicdREEE" frameborder="0" allowfullscreen></iframe>

+This is a very short demonstration of paella running in a vagrant environment.

 ## Set up the Environment

 First you will need to have [Virtual Box](http://virtualbox.org) installed